It’s that time of year—the time for stinky dirty couch cushions to be cleaned. Here’s my best tip for cleaning outdoor cushions.

 Yards and yards and yards of disgustingness.

-Looking out of that window this weekend–I finally decided I couldn’t take it anymore.
+When I walked back to the pergola to add flowers to the area for summer and saw all of this?
+I couldn’t take it anymore.
 It was time for cleaning outdoor cushions.
 Something had to be done.
 Someone had to show that mold to the door and un-invite it to the back porch.
 It took a little time to figure out how to clean it, but eventually, I figured out the best tip.

 Can you even believe it?

-Does it even look like the same cushion?
+Does it even look like the same cushions?

-Let’s back up and look at the whole porch.
+Let’s back up and look at the whole porch one more time.

 All the cushions.